Understand your company's position and learn more about the options available

 - Insolvency Practitioners

 A limited company is described as being bankrupt when it is no longer able to pay its bills or other monthly overheads as and when they fall due.
-Once a company falls into arrears with creditors, the situation can quickly escalate out of control, leading to the company going bust and having to enter a formal liquidation process.
+Once a company falls into arrears with creditors, the situation can quickly escalate out of control, leading to the company becoming bankrupt and having to enter a formal liquidation process.

-If you are worried that you could be heading for bankruptcy, you may feel as though all is lost.
-However, there are a number of business rescue and recovery options which can be put into place to help save your business and bring it back from the brink of going bust.
+If you are worried that your company could be heading for bankruptcy, you may feel as though all is lost.
+However, there are a number of business rescue and recovery options which can be put into place to help save your business and bring it back from the brink of bankruptcy.

 Bankruptcy is a term widely used to describe a business or an individual who is unable to pay back their debts, however, bankruptcy only technically applies to individuals (and therefore sole traders) rather than incorporated limited companies.
 When people talk about a company being bankrupt, they are in fact referring to a company which is insolvent.